openshift-pipelines/pipelines-as-code/docs/content/docs/guide/incoming_webhook.md

 branches targetted by the incoming webhook.

 {{< hint danger >}}
-you will need to have a git_provider spec to specify a token when using the github-apps method the same way we are doing for github-webhook method.
-Refer to the [github webhook documentation](/docs/install/github_webhook) for how to set this up.
+If you are not using the github app provider (ie: webhook based provider) you will need to have a `git_provider` spec to specify a token.

 Additionally since we are not able to detect automatically the type of provider on URL.
 You will need to add it to the `git_provider.type` spec.
 Supported